 Waupaca Foundry's code of conduct recognizes the right to collective bargaining (as similarly recognized by national regulations).
-However, employees have chosen to maintain a union-free environment with the exception of the Lawrenceville foundry that merged with Waupaca Foundry in April 2016 which is unionized.
+However, employees have chosen to maintain a union-free environment with the exception of the unionized Lawrenceville foundry that merged with Waupaca Foundry in April 2016.